crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

     TierId                 uint32        // e.g. 1, 2, 3
     ExitCommitmentDuration time.Duration // e.g. 5*365*24*time.Hour; after user triggers exit, they must wait this before claim; no bonus after
     BonusAPY               sdk.Dec       // e.g. 0.10 for 10% per year (fixed APY on locked amount)
+    MinLockAmount          math.Int      // minimum amount (in bond denom) required when creating a new position in this tier; enforced on MsgLockTier
 }

 // Params